SarthakG16/50001_1D_Backend/README.md

   }
 ]
 ```
+This command has a few optional parameters to refine the query performed on the server.

+- `/posters/?id=2` A poster of a specific id can be requested using this parameter.

+- `/posters/?status=pending` Posters with a specific status can be requested using this parameter.

+- `/posters/?ignore_image=1` - Since the serialized image data can be quite large, this parameter returns results without the image data when set to 1.

 ### POST /posters/
 When an 'id' key is not given in the JSON request, a new poster is created, and information stored in that new poster.
 When creating a new poster, **the 'title' field is compulsory**.